-And this is what makes them ideal for quite a number of your plants including orchids, tropicals and African violets.
+And this is what makes them ideal for quite a number of your plants, including orchids, tropicals, and African violets.

-In fact, experts will tell you that plants growing in terracotta pots with side holes will always outgrow and outsmart those in non-breathable pots.
+Experts will tell you that plants growing in terracotta pots with side holes will always outgrow and outsmart those in non-breathable pots.

 Here we go.